herawenn/code-companion/README.md

 # Code Companion - AI Powered Coding Assistant

-Code Companion is an interactive web application designed to assist developers by integrating the power of Google's Gemini AI.
-It provides a chat-based interface to generate, modify, and explain code, alongside a comprehensive suite of tools including a file explorer, code editor, and live preview panel.
+Code Companion is an interactive web application designed to assist developers by integrating the power of AI.
+It provides a chat-based interface to generate, modify, and explain code, alongside other comprehensive including a file explorer, code editor, and live preview panel.

 <div align="center">